EltonSh/email-sender/README.md

 Written in *node.js*, this small utility uses the *nodemailer* module to send emails from a bash terminal.
 To use it, you need to have *node.js* installed on your system.
 This can be done easily from the command-line (e.g. in Ubuntu):
 >sudo apt install node

-You will also need to have installed the *nodemailer* module in the same directory where this repository will be stored.
+You will then need to install the *nodemailer* module in the same directory where this repository will be stored.
 Navigate to the local clone of this repository and simply type:
 >npm install nodemailer

 *npm* is the *node.js* official package manager.
-If no issues are encountered, a directory *node_nodules* will be created and a *nodemailer* inside of it.
+If no issues are encountered, a directory *node_modules* will be created and a *nodemailer* directory inside of it.

-It oftentimes happens for me to need to send a script or program file that I have just finished writting, to someone.
+In terms of use-case, it oftentimes happens for me to need to send a script or program file that I have just finished writting, to someone.
 The same can be said about a small data file (e.g. a *.csv* file).
 Using this utility, I do not need to leave the terminal to send the email.
 Instead, all I need is to write one line of code, as follows:

 >send-mail "\<the-recipient-address\>" "\<the-subject\>" "\<the-content\>" "\<path-to-attachment\>"